-The sequences identified in this study enabled us to investigate the differences in A/B genotypes and the presence of chaq virus.
-We confirmed that chaq virus infection with clade B galbut virus was extremely rare.
-ME-F-1 was the only clade B sample associated with chaq virus infection (Fig. 9-14).
+We found that chaq virus was only associated with galbut clade A infections.
+There were no instances of clade B-only infection associated with the prescence of chaq virus.
+The only examples of clade B infections with chaq virus segments also contained a co-infecting clade A virus (e.g. ME-F-1, Penn-F-4, and ME-M-7).
 There are low- and high- infection levels associated with galbut virus infection but how it is implicated in clade A or B infection and whether chaq virus presence factors in was unknown.
 When we normalized the number of reads per segment by the total number of reads the high and low pattern was true for clade A infections but not for clade B infections (Fig. 8).
 Chaq virus infection was found in low- and high-level infections (Fig. 8).
 Therefore, it appears that chaq virus does not impact levels of galbut virus infection.

-The biology of galbut virus coinfection is complex.
+We found evidence of galbut virus coinfection in X% of flies.
+Most of these cases did not correspond to simple co-infection by 2 viruses (2 sets of 3 segments).
+Instead, …The biology of galbut virus coinfection is complex.
 Galbut virus coinfection does not require all segments.
 Forty-one samples had evidence of coinfection.
 Seventeen had a coding complete second sequence of at least one galbut virus segment or chaq virus segment (Fig. 3).
 Only two samples had complete coinfections.
 In both cases, these represented coinfections from each clade.
 Galbut virus RNA 3 represented the most coinfections while RNA 1 represented the fewest (Fig. 3).
 It is possible the role RNA 3 plays makes it more permissive to coinfection than RNA 1 or that RNA 1 is not specific to the transcripts it copies.
 Coinfection of one segment from each clade was also present.
 Samples 500-M-60 and Penn-M-2 had coding complete sequences from each clade in RNA 3 (Fig. 3 & 6).